 - reduce printing orders for publications by periodically reviewing core distribution lists and by regularly up-dating databases.
-The major review which we carried out in 2012 will result in significant reductions in 2012-13.
+The major review which we carried out in 2012 resulted in significant reductions in 2012-13.

-- use electronic communication where possible to reduce printing and faxing and refrain from printing unless absolutely necessary.
+- use electronic communication where possible to reduce printing and refrain from printing unless absolutely necessary.

 - collect all paper that has been printed on one side and re-use it for printing in draft or for scrap message pads.